Last updated: 21 March 2016

 You must engage a chartered professional engineer to undertake and review the building work listed in Part 3 of the Building Act's Schedule 1 in order for the design to be exempt from a building consent.

-Your engineer must be registered by the Institution of Professional Engineers New Zealand (IPENZ).
+Your engineer must be registered by Engineering New Zealand.
 You should verify their registration status before they start work.

 Search for an engineer

 Select the Chartered Professional Engineer register on the Engineering New Zealand website to confirm your engineer is registered.